SebastianoDenegri/vietnam-systemic-risk-index/README.md

 ## Citation
 If you use the VSRI framework, methodology, or any part of the code from this repository in academic work, research, or other projects, please cite this study and acknowledge the original authors:
-> Denegri, Sebastiano, and Thinh Cao.
-A Systemic Risk Framework for the Vietnamese Market: a Composite Risk Index and Financial Stress Prediction.
-Master of Science in Financial Engineering, WorldQuant University, 2026.
+> Denegri, Sebastiano and Thinh Cao.
+"A Systemic Risk Framework for the Vietnamese Market: a Composite Risk Index and Financial Stress Prediction." *SSRN*, 2026. http://dx.doi.org/10.2139/ssrn.7350481.

 ## License
 This project is licensed under the MIT License.
 See the <a href='https://github.com/SebastianoDenegri/vietnam-systemic-risk-index/blob/main/LICENSE'>`LICENSE`</a> file for details.